AGM Battery Won't Charge After RV Power Surge: Complete Troubleshooting Guide

 What's Going On

-Here's what you're dealing with.
+You're right to be concerned about your AGM battery refusing to charge after a power surge — this seemingly minor issue can quickly turn into a costly RV electrical nightmare if left unaddressed.
 Your AGM batteries likely aren't reaching full charge (12.6-12.8V at rest, not 13.6V which is charging voltage) due to damage from the voltage fluctuations.
 The problem could be your converter/charger, solar charge controller, or the batteries themselves.
 Start by testing the charging system output voltage and battery condition.

 Root Causes